markpj1/basicWebDev/README.md

 ## BasicWebDev
-#Meet-up basic web dev lesson week one.
+#Meet-up basic web dev lesson one.
 Introduction were we are at in your learning, what you would like to accomplish, favorite dance move.

 Text editor load and learn.